 Under Write mode, click 'Update'.
 You can learn more about write modes here.

 Next, toggle off 'Create records leftover after update'.
-This means Data Fetcher will just do an update, not an upsert.
+This means Data Fetcher will only update the existing records in the table, without creating new ones.

 Scroll down to Update Based on Field, and select the 'URL' field in your table.